facoptere/degiroscreener/README.md

 - The other blocks:
   -   save the result to a CSV file
   -   overwrite a favourite list on your DEGIRO account from top 100 stocks of computed result
-  -   display your current portfolio merged with data from the computed result
+  -   display your current portfolio merged with data from the computed result.
+  -   if GT_BD_USERNAME and GT_BD_PASSWORD (BourseDirect credentials) are defined, then download the porfolio from BourseDirect and merge the 2 portfolios.

 ## Cache maintenance
 Downloaded data stay forever to avoid to much load on DEGIRO.
 You have to remove the cache manually ( rm .cachedb* ) and launch the different blocks to get some fresh data.